utlib/islandora_mirador_bookreader/README.md

 # Islandora Mirador Bookreader

 ## Archived
 This repository is archived as of September 2020.
+The module was a custom module developed in 2015 before Islandora came with IIIF (https://www.slideshare.net/KellliBee/20150803-51261740).
+The module will not be updated as U of T Libraries is migrating off of Islandora.
+The module does not work with the IIIF infrastructure that is now built-in to current Islandora or ISLE versions.

 ## Introduction